MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/get-best-of-standard-dataflows.md

 > [!div class="mx-imgBorder"]
 > ![Delete rows that no longer exists.](media/get-best-of-standard-dataflows/delete-rows-not-exist.png)

+> [!NOTE]
+> Standard V2 Dataflows rely on the createdon and modifiedon fields in order to remove rows that dont exist in the dataflows output, from the destination table.
+If those columns do not exist in the destination table, records will not be deleted.

 ## Known limitations

 * Mapping to [polymorphic lookup](/powerapps/maker/canvas-apps/working-with-references#polymorphic-lookups) fields is currently not supported.